Installing GhostScript for Windows

 GhostScript for Windows supports PostScript (.ps) and Encapsulated PostScript (.eps) files.
 You can download it and install it here.
 To install it, you'll want to download a Windows distribution with an installer (.exe), and follow the installation instructions.

 To get GIMP, the popular open-source image editing application, to recognize your GhostScript installation, you'll need to set an environment variable in Windows as follows:

 Used to Photoshop, or just starting off with GIMP and having trouble?
 GIMP is an excellent, open source (free) alternative to Photoshop that is constantly getting better.
 However, it's not known as the most user-friendly alternative to Photoshop.
 There is a Windows version available now, which is making it a lot more accessible to the average designer (although most professional designers are on Mac's - which also has a GIMP version).
 GIMP was originally written for Linux.
-Check out our feature on How to Design Graphics with GIMP to get the most out of your design software.
+Visit the GIMP project homepage for details.